wizzlerr/bingo/README.md

 **Bingo types**

-1. Micro bingo - you mark 3 consecutive fields
-2. Small bingo - you mark 4 consecutive fields that have **BINGO** as middle field
+1. Small bingo - you mark 4 consecutive fields that have **BINGO** as middle field
-3. Bingo - you mark 5 consecutive fields
+2. Bingo - you mark 5 consecutive fields
-4. King bingo - you mark at least 2 bingos at the same time
+3. King bingo - you mark at least 2 bingos at the same time
-5. Lucky bingo - you mark more than 12 fields
+4. Lucky bingo - you mark more than 12 fields

 **Scoring**

-1. Micro bingo - 1 point
-2. Small bingo - 3 points
+1. Small bingo - 3 points
-3. Bingo - 5 points
+2. Bingo - 5 points
-4. King bingo - 2^(number of bingos)
+3. King bingo - 2^(number of bingos)
-5. Lucky bingo - 3 points
+4. Lucky bingo - 3 points

 **Marking/Crossing out**